-Al Maleh And Fishing Festival Draws Crowds With Deep Dive Into Traditional Maritime Practices
+Al Maleh and Fishing Festival Draws Crowds with Deep Dive into Traditional Maritime Practices

 Mohammed Abdullah Al Dhahuri, a veteran of over 50 years in the fishing and fish salting industries, emphasized the profound legacy of these professions passed down by ancestors.
 Driven by a sense of preservation and appreciation, Al Dhahuri ardently participates in the festival each year, aspiring to acquaint newer generations with the time-honored techniques, particularly in the renowned fish salting industry, a cornerstone profession for coastal communities.

 He detailed the intricate process of constructing sizable boats, a labor-intensive endeavor spanning approximately three months, where work begins at dawn and concludes at dusk.
-Varitypes of wood and a plethora of tools are employed in the craft.
+Various types of wood and a plethora of tools are employed in the craft.

 Open daily from 4 p.m. to 10 p.m., the festival offers attendees a diverse lineup of events, spotlighting marine crafts and age-old fishing techniques.
 In addition to cultural contests and showcases, the festival features artistic performances, traditional heritage tunes, and live music by prominent local bands.